rodriigovieira/mongo-app/README.md

 If the data inserted is accurate, the x-auth token will be returned in the Headers section.
 You can refer to this route in case you would like to know your x-auth token.

+**GET /users/me** - return the user data.

+For this request to work, it's necessary that you specifiy the x-auth token in the Header section.
+You can refer to the previous requests to know how to find your x-auth token.

+This request will return the user id and email.

+**DELETE /users/me/token** - remove the user's token in the database.

+This request will remove the token in the database, essentialy logging out the user.
+To get a new token, just make another POST request at /users/login and a new token will be generated.

+Same as before: it's necessary to specify the x-auth token in the Headers section.